sjl/.plan/README.markdown

   like the bits about downtime in games and about giving players a reason *not* to do something (like saving or killing every enemy).
 * Fixed a nasty bug in our game.
 Multiplayer is hard (at least in Unity).

+## 2017-03-22

+* More game bugfixes in the lab.

+## 2017-03-23

+* Pushed v1.0.0 of [cl-pcg][].
+Time to move on.
+* Added a simple Monte Carlo player to [cl-ggp][].
+It'll be used as an example during my ELS talk.
+Also added some additional GDL cleaning to cl-ggp's reasoner.